fiaas/mast/README.md

 #### Running the application

 * Create a Python configuration with a suitable name
-* Script: Find the `schip-spinnaker-webhook` executable in the virtualenvs bin directory
+* Script: Find the `fiaas-mast` executable in the virtualenvs bin directory
-    * If using bash, try `which schip-spinnaker-webhook` inside the virtualenv
+    * If using bash, try `which fiaas-mast` inside the virtualenv
 * Python Interpreter: Make sure to add the virtualenv as an SDK, and use that interpreter